mcpzero/mcpzero/docs/cli/tunnel.md

 [2026-07-04 22:10:51] tunnel registered for endpoint ep_0476da16c9
 ```

 Each line shows the server name, where it was discovered, and the local command or existing remote URL.
+Lines pointing at `epc_*` are **cluster roots** already configured in Cursor — select them only if you intend to proxy that remote URL; normally you tunnel local stdio servers.
+See [Endpoint clusters](/docs/gateway/endpoint-clusters/).
 After you connect, point Cursor at the **endpoint root** for meta server features:

 `https://gw.mcpzero.io/v1/ep_0476da16c9`